 The best thing about programming is that there’s always more to discover — and YouTube is a great place to do it.
 Whether you’re still learning to code, or have a few years’ experience, it’s worth following software engineering YouTube channels that can teach you something new and inspire you to have fun with code.
-Plus, coding YouTube channels can answer a last-minute question, or find a new way to explain a concept you’re struggling with.
+Plus, the best programming YouTube channels can answer a last-minute question, or find a new way to explain a concept you’re struggling with.

-Best channels for coding beginners
+Best coding YouTube channels for beginners

 Kevin Powell

-Average video length: between 15 and 45 minutes
+Average video length: 15 to 45 minutes

 New videos on Tuesdays and Thursdays